We are always striving to provide the best facilities for our customers that require assistance.

 - Request assistance from staff members and ask any questions that they may have

 Babies and Children

 Buggies and pushchairs: These may be placed on the Stalls Foyer, behind the Front of House lift.
-Alternatively please collapse them and leave them in the cloakroom (main entrance foyer).
 All items are left at the owner’s risk.

 Baby Changing facilities are situated next to the accessible toilets on the Front Circle Foyer (Level 2 in the lift) and Stalls Foyer (Level 1 in lift).